cedricchou/tictactoe-reactjs/README.md

-The populat tictactoe game built with ReactJS:
+The popular tictactoe game built with ReactJS:

 To play it on your local machine: